crossplane-contrib/function-tag-manager/README.md

 `function-tag-manager` is a [Crossplane](https://crossplane.io) function that allows Platform Operators to manage Cloud tags on managed resources.

-Currently only AWS resources that support tags are managed, and starting with version v0.5.0 v2 Namespace and Cluster-scoped resources are supported.
+AWS and Azure resources managed by upjet-based providers that support tags are supported, and the function can manage tags for both cluster and namespace-scoped resources.

 There several use cases for this Function: